Impact 100 SRQ

 Yes, you may switch to a different FAC prior to the grant applications being available for FAC member review.
 Please email Your FAC Team to inquire about switching.

-Our Members Find The FAC Process Extremely Rewarding
+Our Members Find the FAC Process Extremely Rewarding

 "This is a feel good experience at every level.
 I look forward to bringing more women into the fold so we can fund all five grants."